 - Measure the distance from the wall to the big-toe at maximum knee-forward position.

 5+ inches (~12.5 cm) = good dorsiflexion; flats work fine for most lifters.
 3–5 inches = moderate restriction; heel elevation likely helps in deep squats.
-Under 3 inches = meaningful restriction; heel-elevated lifters or wedges produce a clearly better squat Bennell 1998.
+Under 3 inches = significant restriction; heel-elevated lifters or wedges produce a clearly better squat Bennell 1998.

 Which shoe for which lift